aarunku5/aarunku5.github.io/_pages/about.md

   - /about.html
 ---

-I am a 5th year PhD student in the School of Computing and Augmented Intelligence, Arizona State University.
-I'm a member of the Sonoran Visualization Laboratory (SVL @ ASU), supervised by [Chris Bryan](https://chrisbryan.github.io/).
-I was an intern at the National Renewable Energy Laboratory (NREL) in Summer 2023.
+I am a Postdoctoral Researcher in the Khoury Vis Lab at Northeastern University, working with [Lace Padilla](http://www.lacepadilla.com).
+I graduated from Arizona State University, supervised by [Chris Bryan](https://chrisbryan.github.io/).
+I have also interned at the National Renewable Energy Laboratory (NREL).

-My research interests lie at the intersection of <i>__visual cognition__</i>, <i>__natural language__</i>, <i>__technological literacy__</i>, <i>__virtual reality__</i>, and <i>__data visualization__</i>.
-Specifically, I investigate how <i>__visualization aesthetics and affordances__</i> influence <i>__decision-making__</i>, and build visual analytics pipelines.
-I also have a background in power systems visualization, exploring bias in natural language models, learning from instructions/prompting, and investigating the influence of visualization techniques in supply chain and project management.
+My research lies at the intersection of <i>__visual cognition__</i>, <i>__natural language__</i>, and <i>__data visualization__</i>.
+I focus on creating inclusive data visualizations that democratize both creation and consumption for underrepresented populations.
+Specifically, I examine the influence of <i>__cultural and linguistic diversity__</i>, <i>__technological and graph literacy__</i>, and <i>__cognitive ability__</i> on data visualization.
+I strive to ensure that data visualizations are accessible and comprehensible to a wide audience, regardless of background or ability.

-Other related areas I'm excited about include developing visualization recommendation systems based on natural language queries, investigating annotation effects in visualizations, and visualizing uncertainty.
+My other research interests include decision science, natural language processing, and pedagogy.

-I'm always open to discuss new ideas and collaborate, do email to chat!
+I am always open to discussing new ideas and potential collaborations.
+Please feel free to email me to chat!

 News
 ======